How to build an email list

 The easiest way to get people to opt in to your email list is to offer them something in return.
 You need to give contacts something that is worth the trouble of filling out the form and adding more emails to their inbox.

 The offered incentive may be as simple as a discount code for new signups or a free gift.
 Or, the email campaign might be the incentive if the messages provide valuable information, like a series of onboarding welcome emails.

 Add an opt-in form to your blog

-Content marketing plays a big role in both list building and ensuring you consistently have something valuable to send to subscribers.
-Promoting your email list on the company blog, therefore, makes perfect sense.
-Many of the people who sign up for your mailing list will do so specifically because they like your content and want to see more of it.
+Content marketing plays a big role in list building, so make sure you promote email signup in that space to gain subscribers.
+Many people who sign up for your mailing list will do so because they already like your blog content and want to see more of it.

-Add an opt-in box somewhere prominent on your blog, with a brief and compelling case for why readers should join.
-Share what type of information they’ll receive, how often they’ll hear from you, and why they should trust you.
-Consider including additional calls to action (CTAs) to join the email list within a blog post, providing additional, easy opportunities to sign up for an email newsletter or a demo.
+Add an opt-in box somewhere obvious on your blog and landing pages with a brief and compelling case for why readers should join.
+Share what type of information they’ll receive and how often they’ll hear from you.
+You can even include calls to action within the blog post to garner more email subscribers.

 Create high-value gated content